zerotier/libzt/docs/ios_unity3d_zt_sdk.md

 Our implementation currently intends to be the bare minimum required to get your Unity application to talk over ZeroTier virtual networks.
 As a result, we've created an API that is very similar to the classic BSD-style sockets API.
 With this basic API it is possible to construct more abstracted network layers much like Unity's LLAPI and HLAPI.

+*NOTE: Although the API and Unity project structure is identical for iOS/OSX, if you're targeting iOS you'll need to generate an iOS unity project and integrate it with your Xcode project, instructions can be found [here](https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-ios-device-testing).*

 ***
 ## API